A Game Theoretic Model for the Formation of Navigable Small-World Networks --- the Tradeoff between Distance and Reciprocity: Proof of Theorem 3.3

-With the Lemma~\ref{lem:payoffbound}, we see that a player $u$ has the payoff at least $\Omega\left(\frac{n}{\ln^3(2kn)}\right)$ before derivation.
+\begin{proof} We actually prove a slightly stronger result: any node $u$ in any strategy profile $\bf r$ with $r_u\ne k$ is strictly worse off than its payoff in the navigable equilibrium, when $n$ is large enough.
+With the Lemma~\ref{lem:payoffbound}, we see that a player $u$ has the payoff at least $\Omega\left(\frac{n^{\alpha_u}}{\ln^{2+\alpha_u}(2kn)}\right)$ before derivation.
 Suppose that a coalition $C$ deviates, and the new strategy profile is $\bf r$.
 Then some node $u\in C$ must select a new $r_u\ne k$.
-By Lemma~\ref{lem:loworder}, there is a constant $\kappa$ such that for all sufficiently large $n$, $\pi(r_u, \mathbf{r}_{-u})\le \kappa n^{1-\gamma}$.
+By Lemma~\ref{lem:loworder}, there is a constant $\kappa$ such that for all sufficiently large $n$, $\pi(r_u, \mathbf{r}_{-u})\le \kappa n^{\alpha_u-\min\{1,\alpha_u\}\gamma}$.
 Thus we see that the payoff of $u$ before the deviation is in strictly higher order in $n$ than its payoff after the deviation.
 Therefore, for all sufficiently large $n$, $u$ is strictly worse off, which means no coalition could make some member strictly better off while others not worse off.
 Hence, navigable small-world network (${\bf r}\equiv k$) is a strong Nash equilibrium. \end{proof}

-\section{Proof of Theorem 6}
+\section{Proof of Theorem 3.4}